William Wyler: Wyler and the Second World War

 Working on Thunderbolt!
 Wyler was exposed to such loud noise that he passed out.
 When he awoke, he found he was deaf in one ear.
 Partial hearing with the aid of a hearing aid eventually came back years later.
 Wyler returned from the War a lieutenant colonel and a disabled veteran.

 Returning from the War and unsure whether he could work again, Wyler turned to a subject that he knew well and directed a film which captured the mood of the nation as it turned to peace after the war, The Best Years of Our Lives (1946).
 This story of the homecoming of three veterans from World War II dramatized the problems of returning veterans in their adjustment back to civilian life.
 Arguably his most personal film, Best Years drew on Wyler's own experience returning home to his family after three years at the front.
-The Best Years of Our Lives won the Academy Award for Best Director (Wyler's second) and Academy Award for Best Picture, as well as seven other Academy Awards.
+The Best Years of Our Lives won the Academy Award for Best Director (Wyler's second) and Academy Award for Best Picture, as well as six other Academy Awards including one Academy Honorary Award.

-In 1949 Wyler directed The Heiress, which earned Olivia de Havilland her second Oscar and garnered additional Oscars for Best Art Direction, Best Costume Design, and Best Music.
+In 1949, Wyler directed The Heiress, which earned Olivia de Havilland her second Oscar and garnered additional Oscars for Best Art Direction, Best Costume Design, and Best Music.
 The film is considered by some to be a highlight in her career, "that could strike envy even in the most versatile and successful actress," according to one critic.

 De Havilland had seen the play in New York and felt she could play the lead perfectly.
 She then called Wyler to convince him to have Paramount buy the film rights.
-He flew to New York to see the play and moved by the story, convinced the studio to buy it.
+He flew to New York to see the play and moved by the story, persuaded the studio to buy it.
 Along with de Havilland, he managed to get Montgomery Clift and Ralph Richardson to co-star.